MojoliciousDotIO/mojolicious.io/blog/2017/12/22/day-22-how-to-build-a-public-rest-api/index.markdown

 Then copy/paste the specification from above and save it to `public/api.yaml`.

-Last you must create a controller `lib/MyApp/Controller/Echo.pm` to match `x-mojo-to` in the API specification:
+Next you must create a controller `lib/MyApp/Controller/Echo.pm` to match `x-mojo-to` in the API specification:

     package MyApp::Controller::Echo;